raphaelm/python-fints/docs/tans.rst

 Many operations in FinTS will require a form of two-step authentication, called TANs.
 TANs are mostly required for operations that move money or change details of a bank account.
-TANs can be generated with a multidue of methods, including paper lists, smartcard readers, SMS messages, and smartphone apps.
+TANs can be generated with a multitude of methods, including paper lists, smartcard readers, SMS messages, and smartphone apps.

 TAN methods